Oloyede-Michael/StudyPlanner/README.md

 ## Expanding the ESLint Configuration

-If you are developing a production application, consider using TypeScript with type-aware lint rules.
+If you want to clone the repo and develop to a production application, consider using TypeScript with type-aware lint rules.
 More information can be found in the [TS template for Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts).

 ## License